Premedical & Predental Post-Baccalaureate Program

 **MAT 151:Pre-Calculus II is a prerequisite for PHY 211: General Physics I. Lacking the prerequisites, post-baccalaureate students may wish to do one of the following:

 - Take MAT 150 and 151 during the summer concurrently with General Chemistry, or

 - Request to take the UNCG Math Placement Test where a score of 80% qualifies a student to enter MAT 191-Calculus I, and indicates that postbac students have the knowledge gained in MAT 150 and 151 (Pre-Calculus I and II).
 Or,

-- If you have appropriate college math background, seek individual permission of the Physics instructor to enroll in Physics 211.
+- If you have appropriate college math background, but your previous coursework did not come in as MAT 151, seek permission of the Physics instructor to enroll in Physics 211.

-‡Calculus is required at Duke University Medical School and about 20 other medical schools around the US.
+‡Calculus is required at a very few medical schools around the US.
 If you are not planning to apply to any of these medical schools, you do not need to take Calculus I.

 NOTE: Students with some science courses already may modify this suggested schedule.
 Students who wish to attend college on a part-time basis will also need to modify this sequence (and will take longer to complete their required coursework.)
 Courses listed are part of the normal course offerings of UNC Greensboro.
 Advising is done on an individual basis, since each student has a unique background and path.
 The full assistance of the UNC Greensboro Health Careers Advisory Committee is available to all students.
 Neither acceptance into nor participation in this program guarantees acceptance into any medical, dental, or other professional school.